DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <ul>
   <li>Score of the forms go from 0 to 100.
 There are two options for Scoring the forms.</li>
   <li>
-    <strong>All the form together (default):</strong> When enabled, all the form is evaluated by the AI LLM model providing a score based on the overall responses for the sales qualification framework and the likelihood of successfully closing the deal.
-Depending on the model selected and even the evaluation, the results may vary, that can be discutible and in genral trend to be optimistic.
+    <strong>All the form together (default):</strong> When enabled, the entire form is evaluated by the selected AI LLM model, which generates a score based on the overall responses within the sales qualification framework and assesses the likelihood of successfully closing the deal.
+Please note that results may vary depending on the chosen model and the specific evaluation, and may sometimes be subject to interpretation or appear optimistic in nature.
   </li>
   <li>
-    <strong>By section:</strong> With this option, every section of the form (e.g. Metrics, Economic Buyer...) get scored in three options (bad - 0, medium - 0.5 and good - 1).
-Then the individual scores are aggregated and divided by the number of sections, and then multiply by 100.
-In this case, the results are more predictable although they can be also more repetitive.
+    <strong>By section:</strong> With this option, each section of the form (e.g., Metrics, Economic Buyer, etc.) is scored as either bad (0), medium (0.5), or good (1).
+The individual section scores are then summed, divided by the total number of sections, and multiplied by 100 to produce a final score between 0 and 100.
+This method provides more predictable and consistent results, though it may also lead to more repetitive scoring patterns.
   </li>
 </ul>